The Bankrate promise

 Fee examples from some popular check-cashing options

-The convenience of speed comes with a cost, though.
+The convenience of speed often comes with a cost, though.
 Check-cashing services charge a fee for each transaction.
 That fee will vary depending on where you cash your check and what type of check you hand over.
-Consider some of these check-cashing costs.
+Consider some of these check-cashing costs for cashing a paycheck.

 - Amscot — Tiered system for local payroll checks, starting at $3 and ranging to $14.95 for a check just under $1,000; 2 percent of the amount for anything larger

-- PLS – 1 percent of the check amount + $1 for in-state payroll checks and government benefit checks; all other checks are subject to a 2.25 percent fee.
+- PLS — 1 percent of the check amount + $1 for in-state payroll checks and government benefit checks up to $1,000; fees for other checks vary

 |Location||Fee||Additional costs to consider|

 |Walmart Money Center||$4 for pre-printed checks up to $1,000; $8 for pre-printed checks above $1,000.||$6 fee for two-party check with a limit of $200|